Alsager: History

 In the village of Church Lawton are the Church Lawton Barrows, which form part of a significant Bronze Age site near the town.

-The town's name means 'the cultivated land of a person named Aelle'.
+The town's name means 'the arable land of a person named Ælle (Old English: Ælles æċer).

-Alsager was recorded as 'Eleacier' in the Domesday Book, and was a small farming village until the 19th century when, due to its rail connections and rural character, it became a home of choice for pottery works managers from the nearby Federation of Six Towns which later became the city of Stoke-on-Trent.
+Alsager was recorded as 'Eleacier' in the Domesday Book of 1086, and was a small farming village until the 19th century when, due to its rail connections and rural character, it became a home of choice for pottery works managers from the nearby Federation of Six Towns which later became the city of Stoke-on-Trent.

 During the Second World War, a large armaments factory was built outside Alsager at Radway Green, and the town expanded dramatically to house the influx of factory workers.
 Also during the war a camp was constructed for the training of Royal Marines.
 This bore the name of HMS Excalibur and was situated at the top of Fields Road by the side of the Stoke to Crewe railway line.
 In 1948 it became a displaced persons camp for refugees from Estonia, Latvia, Lithuania and the former Polish Ukraine, countries which had been forcibly incorporated into the Soviet Union.
 Many men from these countries had fought on the side of the Germans to try to regain independence, and they were afraid to return to their countries of origin, as many who had returned were executed by the Russians.
 A school was set up for the education of their children whose only common language when they arrived was German.
 The school continued to exist for many years in the same set of wooden huts under the name "Excalibur School".
 The first Roman Catholic church in Alsager was one of the wooden huts and was attended mainly by the Lithuanians, most of whom were Roman Catholic.
 The Anglican churches are Christ Church (1789), and St Mary Magdalene (1898).

-Alsager previously had three Methodist churches at Hassall Road (Wesleyan), Wesley Place (Wesleyan), and Crewe Road (Primitive Methodist).
+Alsager previously had three Methodist churches at Hassall Road (Wesleyan), Wesley Place (Wesleyan) and Crewe Road (Primitive Methodist).
 By December 2009 two Methodist churches remained, but today there is just one.

 The Roman Catholic community is served from St Gabriel's Church.
 The parish is located in the Diocese of Shrewsbury (Central Cheshire Region – Local Pastoral Area 9).

+Governance

+There are two tiers of local government covering Alsager, at parish (town) and unitary authority level: Alsager Town Council and Cheshire East Council.
+The town council meets at Alsager Civic on Lawton Road.